-As we all know, responsive web design is a great way for B2B organisations to provide their digital marketing across a wide variety of devices without the effort and expensive of supporting a website and a fleet of apps.
+As we all know, responsive web design is a great way for B2B organisations to provide their digital marketing across a wide variety of devices without the effort and expense of supporting a website and a fleet of apps.

 However, a website that alters text size and page component location to suit the device resolution is only half the story.
 The question here is that “Is your site optimized for the mobile and tablet generation?”
 Here are five tips to help you optimize website for mobile devices:

 Underneath the website design jargon is a simple question: “Which parts of the page are more important to users than others?”
 And in this case: “Does this vary per device?”

 - Read more: What makes a successful mobile app development company?

 Looking at your past website analytics, you might find that desktop users check out your product pages and case studies but mobile users may make a beeline for your customer portal or contact pages – this should inform how the responsive behaviour prioritises page components and navigation.

 Consider what users do – or you want them to do – on different devices.
 Do you need to present the entire website on all devices?
 For a magazine website we extended into mobile a few years ago, we realised that mobile visitors spiked when the email promoting the latest issue went out.
 At that point, we just wanted visitors to focus on those articles so we stripped out all but the latest issue in mobile-optimized form but kept handy “desktop version” links so everything was still accessible.